 With the number of single parent families steadily rising, there are lots of single mums looking for support, advice, guidance and inspiration.
 Yet when you really put your feelers out, there’s not a great deal on offer when it come to single parent support groups.

-Of course we know we’re not alone, but there’s a certain sense of camaraderie and comfort being amongst like-minded single parents.
+There is a certain sense of camaraderie and comfort being amongst like-minded single parents.
 A feeling of ‘we’re in this together’.
-We are amongst like-minded people and at ease to ask for help and share experiences.
+We are amongst people who get us and at ease to ask for help and share experiences.

 WHAT YOU NEED TO KNOW BEFORE YOU JOIN A SINGLE PARENT SUPPORT GROUP